 An auditing organization is identified in this sentence as an example of consumers’ personal information.
 But an auditing organization is an example of a third party, so that parenthetical phrase should immediately follow “third party”: “If a third party, such as an auditing organization, is to be given healthcare consumers’ consumers’ personal information, data should be anonymized.”

-3 Responses to “5 More Examples of Misplaced Modifiers”
+3 thoughts on “5 More Examples of Misplaced Modifiers”

 I don’t understand that second sentence (about the millennials) even with your revision.
 Obviously people born between 1980 and 2000 are now teens and twenty-somethings.
 That is because they were born between 1980 and 2000!
 What is it that needs to be put simply for them?
 Are they so stupid that they can’t do that little bit of math in their heads to calculate how old they are based on when they were born?
 Either the sentence is missing something, or I am.